Neural Controller for Incremental Stability of Unknown Continuous-time Systems: Preliminaries and Problem Formulation

-\begin{definition}[Control Forward Invariant Set \cite{vahs2024finding}] A set $\X$ is said to be control forward invariant with respect to the system \eqref{eq:act_system}, if for every initial condition $x \in \X$, there exists a control input sequence $\mathsf{u}$ such that $\mathsf{x}_{x,\mathsf{u}}(t) \in \X, \forall t \geq 0$.
-Now, if there exists a controller $g: \X \rightarrow \U$ such that the set $\X$ becomes control forward invariant, then the controller is said to be a forward-invariant controller. \end{definition}
+In this work, we aim to solve the problem of incremental stability using a data-driven approach.
+This requires the collection of data from compact sets; hence, we need the notion of $\delta$-ISS-CLF for compact sets.
+To do so, we first recall the notion of control forward invariance. \begin{definition}[Control Forward Invariant Set \cite{liu2019compositional}] A set $\X$ is said to be control forward invariant with respect to the system \eqref{eq:system} if for any $(x,w) \in \X \times \W$, there exists some control input $u \in \U$ such that $f(x, u) \in \X$.
+Now, if there exists a controller $g:\X \times \W \rightarrow \U$ such that the set $\X$ becomes control forward invariant, then the controller is said to be a forward invariant controller corresponding to the forward invariant set $\X$ with respect to the external input set $\W$. \end{definition}

 Now, we introduce the notion of $\delta$-ISS-CLF for the closed-loop system $\Xi_g$ where the sets $\X \subset \R^n, \W \subset \R^p$ are compact and $\X$ is considered to be control forward invariant under the controller $g$.
 Then, the definition of $\delta$-ISS-CLF becomes: